alexlamprecht/GovTech_Coding_Assignment/README.md

 - run `npm install` to install necessary dependencies.
 - run `npm run start:dev` to start server in watch mode.
 This also automatically starts the docker container containing the database and initializes it.
 - run `npm run test:cov` to run all tests with coverage
+- the API is available at http://localhost:3000/
+- visit http://localhost:3000/api/heartbeat to confirm proper functionality